The State of the Postal Service

 SERVICE PERFORMANCE

-This chart illustrates on-time delivery performance of First-Class Mail, Single-Piece Letters and Postcards in FY 2024 compared to the year prior.
-Overall, in FY 2024, the Postal Service's on-time performance for Single-Piece Letters and Postcards was below the Postal Service's on-time performance in FY 2023.
+This chart illustrates on-time delivery performance of First-Class Mail, Single-Piece Letters/Postcards in FY 2025 compared to the years prior.
+Overall, in FY 2025, the Postal Service's on-time performance for Single-Piece Letters/Postcards was approximately 3 percentage points below the Postal Service's on-time performance in FY 2024.

 Each year, the Commission must make a written determination as to whether the Postal Service achieved the stated performance target for meeting the established service standards.
 Here, a “standard” is the number of days the Postal Service has determined it will take a specific type of mail to be delivered.